Georgian Jews: Origins

-Georgian-speaking Jewry is one of the oldest surviving Jewish communities in the world.
-The Georgian Jews have an approximately 2,600-year history in Colchis.
-The origin of Georgian Jews, also known as Gurjim or kartveli ebraelebi, is debated.
-The most popular view is that the first Jews made their way to southern Georgia after Nebuchadnezzar's conquest of Jerusalem in 586 BCE and exile in Babylon.
-This claim is supported by the medieval Georgian historical account by Leonti Mroveli, who writes:
+Georgian-speaking Jewry is one of the oldest surviving Jewish communities in the world, although there are different accounts to how long they have lived in present-day Georgia, and what motivated their migration.
+By some accounts, Georgian Jews, also known as Gurjim or kartveli ebraelebi, have an approximately 2,600-year history in Colchis, but their origin is debated.
+The most widely held view is that the first Jews made their way to southern Georgia after Nebuchadnezzar's conquest of Jerusalem in 586 BCE and exile in Babylon.

+The post-exile origin view is espoused by the medieval Georgian historian Leonti Mroveli, who wrote in the 11th Century:

 Then King Nebuchadnezzar captured Jerusalem.
 The Jews who fled thence come to Kartli and requested from the mamasakhlisi [local ruler] of Mtskheta territory in return for tribute.
 He gave [a place] and settled them on the Aragvi, at spring which was called Zanavi, which was later renamed as Zanavi, the quarter of Jews."

-Mroveli added that a further settlement of the Jews in Georgia was during the Roman period of Emperor Vespasian.
-He wrote that Jews lived in Georgia long before 1st century CE.
+According to Mroveli, a further settlement of the Jews in Georgia was during the Roman period of Emperor Vespasian.
+He wrote that Jews lived in Georgia long before 1st century AD.
 According to Mroveli:

 During their [Bartom and Kartam's] reign, Vespasian, the emperor of the Romans, captured Jerusalem.
 From there refugee Jews come to Mtskheta and settled with the old Jews."

 The ancient Georgian historic chronicle, The Conversion of Kartli, is the oldest and only Georgian source concerning the history of the Jewish community in Georgia.
 The chronicle describes a version similar to that offered centuries later by Leonti Mroveli, but the period of Jewish migration into Georgia is ascribed to Alexander the Great: